-In addition to serving as stormwater containment ponds, the Main and East Reclaim Ponds will also collect water from the alluvial cutoffs and seepage collection systems to be constructed in Ripsey Wash and the unnamed eastern drainage, as well as water from the planned underdrain channel.
-This will serve to prevent any TSF seepage from traveling toward the Gila River.
+In addition to serving as stormwater containment ponds, the Main and East Reclaim Ponds will also collect water from the alluvial cutoffs, the planned underdrain channel and seepage collection systems that will be constructed in Ripsey Wash and the unnamed eastern drainage.
+This is designed to prevent any TSF seepage from migrating toward the Gila River.
+Pursuant to a special condition in the final Section 401 certification for the project, Asarco is required to provide a redundant power source to pumping stations, in order to prevent overtopping of the seepage collection ponds in the event of a power outage or electrical failure.

-The portion of the tailings and reclaim water pipelines that crosses the Gila River will be encased.
+The portion of the tailings and reclaim water pipelines that crosses the Gila River will be sleeved within an exterior casing.
 If the interior pipeline leaks, the leaked material will be captured by the outer casing and gravity-feed to the proposed Drain-down Pond located on the northern side of the Gila River.
-This design feature is intended to protect the Gila River.
+This design feature is intended to prevent discharge into the Gila River.
+Encasing of those portions of the tailings delivery and reclaim water lines where spills could reach a surface water is required pursuant to a special condition of the final 401 certification for the project issued by ADEQ.